 I was wrong.

-A healthy diet and weight loss is not enough to defend health.
-During thyroid therapy, T3 sufficiency is more fundamental to health.
+A healthy diet and weight loss are not enough to defend health.

-After almost 3 years of chronic low T3 (2013-2016) in which I think only my healthy diet sustained me, I had a health crisis in Jan-March 2016 that drove me to emergency 3 times in 3 months.
+After almost 3 years of chronic low T3 (2013-2016) in which I think only my healthy diet sustained me, I had a health crisis in Jan-March 2016 that drove me to the emergency 3 times in 3 months.

 2017.
 T3 monotherapy since Apr 2016